Bible Study Lesson — Judges 15:1-20

-It seems that Samson continues to work and live in self-centered behavior.
+It seems that Samson continues to work and live self-centeredly.
+In Judges 15:1-20, Samson seeks revenge on the Philistines for their wrongs done to him.
+Through his strength and cunning, Samson gets revenge by striking the Philistines.
+This lesson explores the consequences of Samson’s self-centered behavior and how it led him to seek revenge.
 This lesson from Judges shows how Samson gets revenge on the Philistines and how the Golden Rule can be twisted for personal vengeance.

 Samson’s Revenge on the Philistines